waze98/waze98/README.md

 # Wendy A. Geronimo

 ## Hi there!
-I am Wendy, a first-generation student at the University of Texas at Austin.👋
+I am Wendy, an Economics and Psychology student at the University of Texas at Austin.👋

-I am currently in my third year, double majoring in Economics and Psychology while also working towards obtaining the Elements of Computing certificate.
 My interests revolve around the intersection of business, technology, and psychology.